rupadarshiray/rupadarshiray.github.io/content/academia/inculcation-linear-constructions.md

 AKA functional analysis!

-Of course, I've no idea about this.
+Of course, I've no idea about this, yet.

 - #lectures Frederic Schuller - Quantum Theory